Amanpreet04-1993/Customer-Retention-Churn-Risk-Analysis/README.md

 ## CHURN ANALYSIS
 ![Churn dashboard](https://github.com/user-attachments/assets/24eea047-0b79-4887-b066-5bca3f2da673)

-# single page report was created on Power BI Desktop & it was then published to Power BI Service.
+# Single page report was created on Power BI Desktop & it was then published to Power BI Service.

 Following inferences can be drawn from the dashboard;

 **Part 1 - Demographic**

-### [1] Card Created to distribute Agents, Where Customer ID Minus where churn data is yes = 1869 (Customer At risk)

-thus, Customer ID - Churn data (yes) = 1869.
+###[1] Card Created for Distributing Agents: The number of customers identified as "at risk" (i.e., those with churn data marked as "yes") is 1,869.

 ### [A] Percentage Of seniors